Skip to main content

 • The person who gets the most individuals to support their ride (at any amount) will win a customized RFM Champion Jersey.

-• The top three fundraisers (outside of their own contributions) will win prizes to a local bike shop of their choosing:
+• Thanks to our generous corporate sponsors, the top three fundraisers (outside of their own contributions) have an opportunity to win a prize to a local bike shop of their choosing:

 – $600 to the top fundraiser